nayeemmehedi/this-js/README.md

- 3. :smiling_imp: Constructor function: When a function is used as a constructor function with the new keyword, this refers to the new object being created.
+ 3. :smiling_imp: `Constructor function` : When a function is used as a constructor function with the new keyword, this refers to the new object being created.
 For example:

          function Person(name) {